Xarcell/blogspot-modular-post-gadget/README.md

 showStandardPostCount|integer|This is the number of posts to show. showAdditionalPostCount|integer|This is the number of posts to show if more posts are loaded via Ajax. showPostLabel|string|Shows posts that have a specfic label(category or tag).
-This only works with `showPost` values: `asRandomByLabel` or `asRecentByLabel`. showPostContentAmount|integer|The amount of characters to show for the post content. showPostTitle|boolean|This is self-explanatory. showPostTitleAmount|integer|The amount of characters to show for the post title. showInPostImageSize|integer|This uses the first image found in a post. showInPostYouTubeImageSize|"maxresdefault.jpg", "default", "mqdefault", "hqdefault", "maxresdefault.jpg"|This is only for YouTube video thumbnail size. showPostComments|boolean|This is self-explanatory. showPostDate|boolean|This is self-explanatory. showPostAuthor|boolean|This is self-explanatory.
+This only works with `showPost` values: `asRandomByLabel` or `asRecentByLabel`. showPostContentAmount|integer|The amount of characters to show for the post content.
+This only shows if `showPostContent` value is set to `true`. showPostTitle|boolean|This is self-explanatory. showPostTitleAmount|integer|The amount of characters to show for the post title.
+This only shows if `showPostTitle` value is set to `true`. showInPostImageSize|integer|This uses the first image found in a post.
+This only shows if `showPostImage` value is set to `true`. showInPostYouTubeImageSize|"maxresdefault.jpg", "default", "mqdefault", "hqdefault", "maxresdefault.jpg"|This is only for YouTube video thumbnail size.
+This only shows if `showPostImage` value is set to `true`. showPostComments|boolean|This is self-explanatory. showPostDate|boolean|This is self-explanatory. showPostAuthor|boolean|This is self-explanatory.